openspeech-team/openspeech/README.md

 ## Why shouldn't I use openspeech?

 - This library provides code for learning ASR models, but does not provide APIs by pre-trained models.
-- We do not provide pre-training mechanisms such as Wav2vec 2.0.
-Because pre-training costs a lot of computation, computation optimization is very important, and this library does not provide that optimization.
+- We do not provide pre-training mechanisms such as Wav2vec 2.0 since pre-training costs a lot of computation.
+Though computation optimization is very important, and this library does not provide that optimization.

 ## Model architectures